Most compression socks are purely synthetic.

 Cotton

 The most versatile natural fiber for compression socks.
 Breathable, lightweight, and familiar, it feels like the everyday socks you already wear.
 Cotton absorbs moisture rather than trapping it, which makes a real difference over a long shift or flight.
 It works year-round and fits easily in any shoe.
-Mode uses a cotton-wrapped nylon construction: a synthetic inner yarn for compression, wrapped in soft combed cotton so that what touches your skin is cotton, not nylon.
+Mode uses a cotton-wrapped nylon construction: a synthetic inner yarn for compression, wrapped in soft combed cotton so that what touches your skin is soft and gentle.

 Bamboo